 Middle East respiratory syndrome or the camel flu is a viral infection of the respiratory system which is caused by the MERS corona virus.
 The infection is characterized by cough, fever, breathlessness and diarrhea.
 It is typically more severe in people who have other health issues.

 MERS corona virus is a new virus which caused severe acute respiratory infection – first recognized in Saudi Arabia in September 2012.
+The virus spreads from camels to humans, with limited person-to-person spread.

 The virus is similar to the one which causes SARS – severe acute respiratory syndrome.
 The virus has been detected in camels, and in people who handle camels.
 Other livestock have not been afflicted.